ramereth/lancealbertson.com/content/pages/about.rst

 `Agronomy`_ and Computer Science at K-State.

 .. image:: {filename}/media/lance-cloud9-trumpet.jpg
-    :width: 20%
+    :width: 30%
     :align: right
     :alt: Picture of Lance playing a trumpet

 In June of 2007, I took a huge leap of faith and moved to Oregon.
 I left my whole family and most of my friends behind to take on a dream job at Oregon State University.
-Currently I'm the Associate Director of Operations at the `OSU Open Source Lab`_ and help make sure important open source projects keep their servers running!
+Currently I'm the Director at the `OSU Open Source Lab`_ and help make sure important open source projects keep their servers running!

 Professional Career
 ~~~~~~~~~~~~~~~~~~~